Talking tough, Netanyahu walks cautiously in Gaza conflict

 Indeed, the eight-day campaign against Hamas militants in Gaza was the first major military operation he had ordered after seven years in power -- a remarkable record in a country that has repeatedly gone to war in its 64 year history.

-"People don't realize that Netanyahu is trigger unhappy," said Ehud Yaari, an Israel-based fellow at the Washington Institute for Near East Policy.
+"People don't realise that Netanyahu is trigger unhappy," said Ehud Yaari, an Israel-based fellow at the Washington Institute for Near East Policy.

 "He is very cautious and very restrained.
 You could see that this past week.
 He set very well-defined boundaries and was very careful not to go wild," he added.